Before you go on an African safari

 Although we intend to stick to the published itineraries it is critical to understand that the routing can and does change from time to time.
 Africa is unpredictable and many variables may require changes to the itinerary, this cannot be stressed enough.
 If we are forced to make a change to a safari, we will ensure that we still provide what we specified in our Itinerary.
 If we can no longer provide what is published in the itinerary, then we will provide a comparable experience of the same value.
 We will of course inform you as soon as we can about any changes.

-What’s included and what’s excluded
+What’s included and what’s excluded in the safari cost??

 There is no such thing as an all-inclusive safari, ever.
 We provide you with a great safari however there are always additional activities that you can do en-route so in your safari Itinerary you are provided with a full list of all the Optional Activities that can be booked on the tour you have chosen.
 There are many activities available and your guide will help you choose what is best for you.
 If you want to go white water rafting or bungee jumping, we will make sure you book this for you.
 On safari there are also other expenses such as tips at restaurants, lodges and your safari guide.